 - 10. A vehicular crossing to provide access to the allotment as detailed on the approved plans is to be constructed in accordance with the requirements of Council's Operations Section and be fully completed prior to requesting a final inspection and the issue of an Occupation Certificate.
 An application for driveway access crossing is to be submitted and approved by Council prior to any work commencing. - 11.
 Toilet Facilities are to be provided on the work site at the rate of one toilet for every 20 persons or part of 20 persons employed at the site.
-Each toilet provided must be: - b An approved temporary chemical closet.
+Each toilet provided must be: - a A standard flushing toilet, connected to a public sewer, or - b An approved temporary chemical closet.